jasonadamcox/Chicago-Bike-Share-Data/README.md

 # Chicago-Bike-Share-Data
-Completed as part of the Google Data Analytics Professional Certificate capstone project
+Case study completed as part of the Google Data Analytics Professional Certificate capstone project